Divisht10/Satellite-Image-Based-Deforestation-Detection/README.md

 Run notebooks/deforestation_detection.ipynb top to bottom: train and evaluate the classifier, acquire imagery (needs a free Earth Engine account and earthengine authenticate), run NDVI differencing (DROP = 0.18, FRAC = 0.05), and validate against Global Forest Watch.
 Figures are written to assets/.
-Download EuroSAT RGB from https://zenodo.org/records/7711810 and unzip to data/EuroSAT/.
-Data and model weights are gitignored.
+Download EuroSAT RGB from the Kaggle dataset (https://www.kaggle.com/datasets/apollo2506/eurosat-dataset), which bundles the RGB and multispectral versions; the original dataset is from Helber et al. (https://zenodo.org/records/7711810).
+Unzip so the class folders sit at data/EuroSAT/.

 ## Limitations